codeshort/Glorify/README.md

 •	Now you can explore the functionalities of project

+How to run the web application:-
+Use a browser and visit the link:- https://glorify.herokuapp.com/ complete signup and login and then you are good to explore the website.
+For details refer to this video on how to use the app.

 Targeted towards:-
 •	It will benefit organisations in improving their work culture by bringing the employees together.
 •	The badges and reward system would increase confidence level in employees and will keep       them motivated